tombenke/react-redux-ui-archetype/README.md

 ## About

-It is a minimalistic react frontend, using webkit for build.
-Static Boostrap 3 CSS and JS files are included.
+It is a minimalistic react frontend, using webkit for build. reactstrap with Boostrap 4 SCSS and JS files are included.

 {{package_description}}